 The APSC has a library of psychological tests with protocols and manuals, relaxation training CD’s, and massage pad, books on assessment measures and report writing, test scoring software, books on psychiatric conditions that provide treatment recommendations and manualized treatment publications.
 Students have access to a large array of psychotherapy DVD’s and video tapes, psychopathology videotapes and videotapes on psychological services involving ethnic minorities.

 The APSC is located in the College of Liberal Arts on the 3rd floor, Suite 327.
-The APSC recently installed Titanium, an Electronic Medical Records (EMR).
+The APSC utilizes Titanium for the Electronic Medical Records (EMR).
 There are two (2) therapy and two (2) testing rooms.
 Two-way mirrors and the bug-n-ear allow for supervisor/instructor viewing and training purposes.
 Digital recording is available in all therapy and testing rooms.
 All therapy and testing rooms have cameras.
 The clinicians’ lab, equipped with five (5) computers, 4 printers, and a copier is located behind the front office desk.